 Filters can be a powerful way to select and review certain parts of your architecture.
 For example, you can filter the Relationships grid to only show your local/customized agreements by toggling the User Defined column.

-TIP: To delete something from the Definitions grid, select the row you want to delete by clicking on the left side of the row and press the Delete key.
+To delete a row from the Definitions grid just highlight that row and click the <Delete> key.
 This will remove the item from the database.